1.4 Youth policy decision-making

 In February 2013 the Council of Ministers adopted the “Long-term National Development Strategy.
 Poland 2030.
 The Third Wave of Modernity".
 (Długookresowa Strategia Rozwoju Kraju.
 Polska 2030.
 Trzecia Fala Nowoczesności).
 This strategy, as part of Strategic Objective 3 [which aims to improve the accessibility and quality of education at all stages and increase the competitiveness of science] raises issues relating to the education of children and young people and to the necessity of adapting the education system to changing social and economic needs in order to facilitate transfer from education to the labour market.

-The “Responsible Development Strategy” (Strategia na rzecz Odpowiedzialnego Rozwoju) (Strategy) published in 2017 by the Ministry of Development updates the “Country Development Strategy 2020” (Strategia Rozwoju Kraju 2020) - a mid-term country development strategy adopted by a resolution of the Council of Ministers on 25 September 2012.
+The “Responsible Development Strategy” with a perspective to 2030 (Strategia na rzecz Odpowiedzialnego Rozwoju (z perspektywą do 2030 r.))
+(Strategy) published in 2017 by the Ministry of Development updates the “Country Development Strategy 2020” (Strategia Rozwoju Kraju 2020) - a mid-term country development strategy adopted by a resolution of the Council of Ministers on 25 September 2012.
 The document presents the strategic tasks of the country and contains recommendations for public policies.
 The Strategy is “the basis for changes to the development management system, as well as to existing strategy papers (strategies, policies, programmes) and for the verification of other implementing instruments”.
 The main objective of the Strategy consists in “creating conditions for facilitating the rise of income levels of Polish inhabitants while increasing social, economic, environmental and territorial cohesion”, as well as in specific objectives:

 - Specific objective 1: Sustained economic growth increasingly based on knowledge, data and organisational excellence,